cbm80amiga/Arduino_ST7789_STM/README.md

 ## Configuration

-Use "define COMPATIBILITY_MODE" - then the library doesn't use DMA
+Use "#define COMPATIBILITY_MODE" - then the library doesn't use DMA

 Use "#define CS_ALWAYS_LOW" for LCD boards where CS pin is internally connected to the ground, it gives little better performance